1107-adishjain/Codemap-Hackxios/kiro/02_solution-brainstorming.md

 **Always Current:** Updates automatically as code changes

-**Judge Takeaway:** We didn't just pick the coolest technology—we chose the approach that directly addresses the fundamental problem of relationship visibility.
+We didn't just pick the coolest technology—we chose the approach that directly addresses the fundamental problem of relationship visibility.

 ## 5. Why a Graph-Based Code Map Was Chosen